nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-30-year_of_the_fox.md

 It seems that `shutdown` simply calls the `poweroff` binary.
 This will then cause the system to power down.

-What's important to note is that `poweroff` is not called with it's absolute path.
+What's important to note is that `poweroff` is not called with its absolute path.
 This means that we can do some path manipulation to have our own binary be called instead.

 We first create a new binary called `poweroff` in /tmp: